ruthgeridema/magento-snippets/phone/readme.md

 **Setup Phoner**
 Install phoner
-Copy connected.bat to a directory, for example c:/batfiles/connected.bat
+Copy connected.bat to a directory, for example c:/batfiles/connected.bat Change the URL to the one you uploaded and add your API key.

 Open Phoner and go to Options>>Communication.
 Check if your phone is there.
 If not; make it go there :)